Install Env from Marketplace

 Step 5: Complete BYOC Environment Operations Authorization

-The BYOC environment is deployed in the user's VPC, providing data security and privacy isolation benefits.
-However, the BYOC environment will generate system logs, metrics, and other non-business system data.
-Once the environment installation is complete, users need to refer to Overview▸ to grant operational maintenance permissions to AutoMQ service providers.
-This allows for system stability monitoring and fault recovery operations by AutoMQ service providers.
+The BYOC environment is deployed in the user's VPC, offering benefits like data security and privacy isolation.
+However, system logs, metrics, and other system data unrelated to business will be generated within the BYOC environment.
+After the installation is complete, users need to refer to Overview▸ to provide maintenance authorization to the AutoMQ service provider.
+This facilitates operations like system stability monitoring and self-healing.

 Next Steps